You may have many questions about therapy in general but what follows is specific to my approach to somatic psychotherapy.

 - Georg Feuerstein (2006-2009).
 The History, Literature, and Philosophy of Yoga (800-Hour Course).

 What are the effects of the process?
 Self regulation is a main goal in somatic psychotherapy.
 You may learn how to manage strong visceral reactions and trust the wisdom of the body (i.e., gut feelings), for instance.
-Your capacity to tolerate distress and experience the body as a resource develops, deepens and widens.
+Your capacity to tolerate distress and experience the body as a resource develop, deepen and widen.
 You may become more aware of and live in present moment, which instills a deep sense of peace and vitality.
 I may provide psychoeducation to help you learn how to verbalize your emotional or visceral experience.

 © Dawn Bhat 2019